tavferreira/technigo-bootcamp-projects/README.md

 ## Requirements 🧪

 - Code follows Technigo’s code guidelines.
-- Site should have a header with responsive video, a signup form, and a FAQ accordion.
+- Site should have a header with responsive image/video, a signup form, and a FAQ accordion.
-- Submit a link to your published webpage.
-[Länk i Canvas]
 - Contribute by helping others with this project on Stackoverflow.
-- [Lämna i Canvas]
 - If selected; demo your solution for your team.

 ## How to hand in the code 🎯